Environmental remediation insurance credit

 Note: The credit is allowed only once in regard to a particular COC.

 - The credit amount is the lesser of 50% of the eligible premiums paid by the taxpayer on or after the date of execution of the BCA executed by the taxpayer and Department of Environmental Conservation (DEC), or

 Taxpayers must prove entitlement to tax credits.
 During the course of an audit, you may be required to provide documentation to substantiate entitlement based on the specific facts of your tax credit claim.
 See Environmental remediation insurance credit recordkeeping requirements for more information on the recordkeeping requirements for this credit.

-- Form CT-613, Claim for Environmental Remediation Insurance Credit, and its instructions, Form CT-613-I (for corporations); or
+- Form CT-613, Claim for Environmental Remediation Insurance Credit, and its instructions (for corporations); or

-- Form IT-613, Claim for Environmental Remediation Insurance Credit, and its instructions, Form IT-613-I (for all others).
+- Form IT-613, Claim for Environmental Remediation Insurance Credit, and its instructions (for all others).